MorpheusAIs/Docs/!KEYDOCS README FIRST!/Yellowstone Compute Model.md

 ## Summary
 In the Yellowstone Compute Model, the Morpheus network pays Providers only for Compute actually provided through a competitive bid process, and allocates the scarce production of IPS (inferences/seconds) pro rata to MOR token holders based on balance, rather than on payment.
 This drastically improves UX while minimizing Sybil vulnerability.
 Yellowstone also imbues the important metrics of time and a Pass/Fail test to ensure Providers are adequately prompt and accurate.
 Yellowstone preserves privacy by never sending prompts or results through the Router, and minimizes blockchain transactions to permit a large scale of operation.
 Through this model, MOR achieves fundamental value as it enables perpetual (though not unlimited) access to permissionless compute, without requiring transactions per inference.

-If adopted, this paper replaces the “Compute Proof, Registration & Reward” section of the [Morpheus whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md)
+If adopted, this paper replaces the “Community Builder Proof, Registration & Reward” section of the [Morpheus whitepaper](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/WhitePaper.md)

 ## Background
 Morpheus uses tokenomics to incentivize sufficient and scalable compute as a resource for the purpose of decentralized and permissionless generative AI.
 In its original conception, Morpheus issued 24% of MOR emissions to Compute Providers directly, pro rata depending on the inference requests received, and it prioritized inference requests to those providers based on how much MOR they held.

 ### From the original white paper:
-`“The pro-rata MOR transaction fees burned by each Compute Provider serves as proof of the Compute Providers status and earns a proportion of the MOR tokens each day.`
+`“The prorated MOR transaction fees burned by each Community Builder serves as proof of the Community Builder's status and earns a proportion of the MOR tokens each day.`

-`For example, if there are 100 Compute Providers on day 1 when the network launches, then each one gets a pro-rata reward based on the amount of MOR they have burned via fees.
-In this case, presuming each of the 100 compute providers burned 100 MOR, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.”`
+`For example, if there are 100 Community Builders on day 1 when the network launches, then each one gets a prorated reward based on the amount of MOR they have burned via fees.
+In this case, presuming each of the 100 Community Builders burned 100 MOR, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.”`

 ### There are three major issues with this approach:
 1) It requires users to pay per-inference transaction fees.
 Even if low, this is substantial friction and will cause poor UX and an ever-present inferiority to OpenAI’s UX.
 It also requires at least one blockchain transaction per inference, which is probably not scalable even on L2s.
 Each inference event is extremely low cost, and if a blockchain transaction was required, the economics would be infeasible.